 You fly to Paris.
 Paris public transportation from the airport is preferable to taxis specially at rush hour.
-If you have luggage, use a door to door Airport shuttle.
-See details for Charles de Gaulle and Orly Airports.
+If you have luggage, use a door to door airport shuttle.
+Detailed information about Charles de Gaulle Paris Airport and Orly Paris Airport.

-Your arrival train station will be in downtown Paris: Gare du Nord from London, Amsterdam, Brussels, Koln and Gare de l'Est from Stuttgart and Munchen.
-Other trains from Eastern Europe to Paris arrive at Gare de l'Est. Trains from Italy to Paris arrive at Gare de Lyon.
+Your arrival station will be in downtown Paris: Gare du Nord from London, Amsterdam, Brussels, Koln, Gare de l'Est from Stuttgart, Munchen.
+Trains from Eastern Europe arrive at Gare de l'Est. Trains from Italy arrive at Gare de Lyon.

-To prepare your public transportation itinary in Paris, use the Paris metro map, Paris metro route finder and Paris RATP bus web site.
-Some sights outside Paris, such as Versailles Palace and Fontainebleau, are only reachable by train.
-Check Paris train timetable.
+During your stay in Paris, ride the metro and buses.
+They are easy and safe means of transportation.
+Most parisians use them daily.
+To prepare your transportation itinary in Paris, use the metro route finder and RATP bus web site.
+Some sights outside the city, such as Versailles Palace and Fontainebleau, are only reachable by train.

 A great means of transportation in Paris is Velib: you can rent everywhere bicycles at Velib service points for a few euros a day.
 You can buy a one day ticket or one week ticket online with a credit card.
 See Velib details.